-Noel Gallagher once wrote, 'These are crazy days but they make me shine,' and he was spot on; India is crazy, but it sure as hell makes me shine.
-Despite my extensive experience even the railways are totally insane: take the train into Darjeeling, for example.
+Noel Gallagher once wrote, 'These are crazy days but they make me shine,' and he was spot on; India is crazy, but it sure as hell is making me shine.
+Just one example is India's train network, which is delightfully bonkers, and the train into Darjeeling is a case in point.
 There are no traffic lights on the railway line from Siliguri to Darjeeling; instead, a lone man stands in the middle of the humid jungle waving a red flag.
-This fits in well with the whole Toy Train experience.
+This sums up the whole Toy Train experience rather well.

-For the train from the plains up to the hill station of Darjeeling is no ordinary train, it's a tiny steam train locally known as the Toy Train.
-Taking eight timetable hours to screech its way up the 80km to the most famous tea-producing area in India, the journey is a combination of ancient technology and the seemingly archaic Indian way of doing things: at one point we sat on the tracks for what felt like ages, waiting for a group of five workmen to mend the track ahead of us, which had washed away in the rains.
+For the train from the plains up to the hill station of Darjeeling is no ordinary train; it's a tiny steam train locally known as the Toy Train.
+Taking eight timetable hours to screech its way up the 80km track to the most famous tea-producing area in India, the journey is a combination of ancient technology and the seemingly archaic Indian way of doing things; for example, at one point we sat on the tracks for what felt like ages, waiting for a group of five workmen to mend the track ahead of us, which had washed away in the rains.

-The name 'steam train' is misleading too; looking at pictures of classic locomotives belching white from their chimneys I used to think that the train was throwing out clouds of steam, but then my science lessons taught me that it was smoke from the boiler.
-The Toy Train to Darjeeling proved the point: as we toiled our way up the mountains we left a trail of black smoke in the sky, and at every corner bits of hot coal ash wafted into the carriage, covering people and packs in a fine layer of soot and pin-pricking our skin with dissipating heat.
+The name 'steam train' is fairly misleading, too; looking at pictures of classic locomotives belching white from their chimneys, I used to think that the train was throwing out clouds of steam, but then my science lessons taught me that it was mostly smoke from the boiler.
+The Toy Train to Darjeeling proves this point; as the train toils its way up the mountains, it leaves a trail of black smoke in the sky, and at every corner bits of hot coal ash waft into the carriages, covering people and packs in a fine layer of soot and pin-pricking their skin with dissipating heat.

 I very much doubt that Ivor came across a great deal of Indian traffic, though.
-The railway follows the road for the main part1, crossing it fairly regularly, and therein lies the problem: trains have brakes that take ages to work, Indian truck drivers aren't aware that their vehicles have brakes in the first place, and the prospect of train meeting truck on the barricade-free crossings is a real one.
-Add in the thrill of a narrow (2 ft) gauge train lurching and bumping its way through the undergrowth, and you have an experience that is as close to luxury train travel as ocean passages are to expensive cruises.
+The railway follows the road for the main part1, crossing it fairly regularly, and therein lies the problem: trains have brakes that take ages to work, and Indian truck drivers don't seem to be aware that their vehicles have brakes in the first place, so the prospect of train meeting truck on the barricade-free crossings is a real one.
+Add in the thrill of a narrow (2 ft) gauge train lurching and bumping its way through the undergrowth, and you have an experience that is as close to luxury train travel as Indonesian ferries are to expensive cruises.

 Crazy days indeed.

-1 Which means you pass wonderful signs such as: 'If you want to donate blood, do not do it on the road, donate it in the blood bank'; 'It is better to be 15 minutes late in this world than to be 15 minutes earlier in the next'; and, rather worryingly, 'Love thy neighbour... but not while driving.'
-Pity nobody takes a blind bit of notice.
+1 Which means you pass wonderful signs such as, 'If you want to donate blood, do not do it on the road, donate it in the blood bank,' 'It is better to be 15 minutes late in this world than to be 15 minutes earlier in the next,' and, rather worryingly, 'Love thy neighbour... but not while driving.'
+It's a pity nobody takes a blind bit of notice.